 - Convives de Marque Lounge - Location: Airside, near IDFS.
-Hours: opens 90 minutes before the first flight and closes after the last departure.
-Lounge Access: Priority Pass.
+Lounge Access: unknown

-WiFi is available at Rabat Airport in the Business lounge.
+WiFi is available at Rabat Airport in the lounges.

 If sleeping in Rabat Airport does not appeal to you, there are no hotels at the airport to seek refuge.
 The nearest hotels are:

 - Riad A La Belle Etoile - (10 min from the airport) Airport transfers available for 200 Dhs (for up to 4 people).

 - ATM / Cash Machine - Location: Landside

 - Food & Drinks - There is a cafe/bar both before and after security.

 - Medical Care - First aid is available 24 hours.

 - Prayer Room - Location: outside the terminal

 Information not available.
 Note: When hours are not available, I recommend that you read a few reviews before deciding to sleep in the airport overnight.
 If you know the airport hours, please send an email to email@example.com and we will update this airport guide.

 Taxis are located outside the Arrivals Hall.
 Set rates are posted in the public hall.
 According to the airport's web site current rates are: Downtown Rabat (150DH) and Salt (100DH).